rimuz/smudge/docs/stdio.md

 ## The Smudge Programming Language - Documentation of box `std.io`
-Usually imported as `io`, box `std.io` allow you to handle console and file I/O.
+Usually imported as `io`, box `std.io` allows you to handle console and file I/O.

 ### Function `print (obj)`
 Prints a text representation of the object given to the `stdout`.